andreisss/capa-ta/README.md

 Default Access: admin - password123

-# Application Functions

-Our application offers a comprehensive set of functions to manage users and teams efficiently.
-Here's a quick overview of the key functionalities:

 - **Create Users**: Allows administrators to add new users to the application, specifying essential information like usernames, passwords, and roles.

 - **Create Teams**: Facilitates the creation of teams within the application, enabling better organization and collaboration among users.